Prathmesh1312/talk_with_pdf/README.md

 2. Start Chainlit web app.
   `chainlit app.py`

-3. Now you anr ready to chat 🎈🎈.
+3. Now you are ready to chat 🎈🎈.